atomix/atomix.github.io/copycat/docs/internals.md

 <h3 id="log-replication-basics">1.2 Log replication</h3>

 Logs are replicated from leaders to followers.
 When a command is submitted to the cluster, the leader appends the command as an entry in its log.
 Leaders periodically sends entries to each available follower in batches.
-Each batch of entries is send with a the index and term of the previous entry in the leader's log, and followers use that information to perform consistency checks against their own logs.
+Each batch of entries is sent with the index and term of the previous entry in the leader's log, and followers use that information to perform consistency checks against their own logs.
 If a follower's log is inconsistent with the leader's log, the follower will truncate entries from its log and the leader will resend missing entries to the follower.
-Once a majority of the servers have acknowledged receipt of a given entry it is considered committed and is applied to the leader's state machine.
+Once a majority of the servers have acknowledged receipt of a given entry, it is considered committed and is applied to the leader's state machine.
 Eventually, followers are notified of the commitment of the command and apply it to their own logs as well.

 <h3 id="membership-changes-basics">1.3 Membership changes</h3>